Black metal: Christianity

 The Norwegian unblack metal band Antestor.

-'Unblack metal' (or 'Christian black metal') promotes Christianity through its lyrics and imagery.
-The first unblack metal record, Hellig Usvart (1994) by Australian artist Horde, was a provocative parody of Norwegian black metal.
+'Unblack metal' refers to a small group of bands who invert black metal's typical lyrics and promote Christianity.
+The first 'unblack metal' record, Hellig Usvart (1994) by Australian artist Horde, was a provocative parody of Norwegian black metal.
 It sparked controversy, and death threats were issued against Horde.
 Norwegian Christian metal band Crush Evil adopted a black metal style in the late 1990s and were renamed Antestor.

 Many black-metallers see "Christian black metal" as an oxymoron and believe black metal cannot be Christian.
 In fact, the early unblack metal groups Horde and Antestor refused to call their music "black metal" because they did not share its ethos.
 Horde called its music "holy unblack metal" and Antestor called theirs "sorrow metal".
 Horde's Jayson Sherlock later said "I will never understand why Christians think they can play Black Metal.
 I really don't think they understand what true Black Metal is".
 However, current unblack metal bands such as Crimson Moonlight feel that black metal has changed from an ideological movement to a purely musical genre, and thus call their music 'black metal'.

-Environmentalism

-Black metal has a long tradition of environmentalism.
-Groups such as Botanist and Wolves in the Throne Room have been described as exemplifying radical environmentalism.